dfreelon/pyktok/README.md

 R users, check out [traktok](https://github.com/JBGruber/traktok), an R port of Pyktok.

-Please note that [a number of US states have banned TikTok on state-owned devices](https://www.reuters.com/world/us/wisconsin-governor-signs-order-banning-tiktok-state-devices-2023-01-12/), which includes IT resources provided by state universities.
+Please note that [a number of US states have banned TikTok on state-owned devices](https://www.reuters.com/world/us/wisconsin-governor-signs-order-banning-tiktok-state-devices-2023-01-12/), which include IT resources provided by state universities.
 Individuals employed by such institutions are advised to use Pyktok only within applicable laws and regulations.

 **Installation**